 7. William the Conqueror (1027-1087) – $229.5 Billion.

-William, descendants of Vikings, became the first Norman King of England in 1066.
+In 1066, William of Normandy, also known as William the Conqueror, became the first Norman King of England.
 He successfully invaded England in The Battle of Hastings, altering the course of history and making the country the most powerful in Europe.
 He built his wealth by consolidating his kingdoms.

 6. Mir Osman Ali Khan (1886-1967) – $230 billion.